data-apis/scipy-2023-presentation/paper.rst

 data, and analysis are available as public artifacts on GitHub.
 (TODO: repo citations)

 ..
-TODO: consider a figure showing the top 10 common API ranks (see Jupyter notebook for array API comparison).
+TODO (athan): consider a figure showing the top 10 common API ranks (see Jupyter notebook for array API comparison).

 Array API Standard
 ==================